electerious/basicLightbox/README.md

 ## Requirements

-basicLightbox dependents on the following browser APIs:
+basicLightbox depends on the following browser APIs:

 - [classList](https://dom.spec.whatwg.org/#dom-element-classlist)
 - [Pointer Events](https://www.w3.org/TR/pointerevents/)
 - [Flexible Box Layout Module](https://www.w3.org/TR/css3-flexbox/)
 - [Object.assign](http://www.ecma-international.org/ecma-262/6.0/#sec-object.assign)

-Some of these APIs are capable of being polyfilled in older browser.
+Some of these APIs are capable of being polyfilled in older browsers.
 Check the linked resources above to determine if you must polyfill to achieve your desired level of browser support.

 ## Setup